ktmac21/Kates-portfolio-page/README.md

 ## Usage:

-Click on the coins to view my project
+Click on the coins to view a project

 ## License: